coinstore/Anarchy-Server-Delete/readme.txt

   8. Now A key named "token" will appear
   9. Copy it's value
   10. That's it!
 You now have your Token!

+Please do never share your token with anyone, it's like email+password in one!

+When you have "All hail Anarchy!" servers on your account, first of all please change your password!